 There is a campground in the area but it’s not as attractive as you’d think.

 Before you head down, have lunch in the rest stop just before the turnoff.
 You’ll catch a gorgeous view of the glacier and the valley.
-The campground is an excellent locale but spots, first come-first serve, go quickly.
+The campground is an excellent locale but spots can fill up quickly in the summer months.

 If you’d like to educate yourself about glaciers and their awesome power, please visit All About Glaciers, a great introductory website.